 - Failed primary or secondary pulley bearing.
 This is a well-known and frequent issue that affects most of these transmissions.
 Tracing down the source involves driving at the speed where the noise is the loudest before shifting into a lower ratio.
 If the noise changes its tone and pitch, the fault is with the primary pulley bearing.
-If there is no change, the secondary pulley bearing is a probable fault.
+The secondary pulley bearing is a probable fault if there is no change.
 There are aftermarket upgraded bearings available on the market.

 - Worn or failed solenoid regulator valve, resulting in low transmission fluid pressure.
-As this affects various solenoids' operations, drivers may also experience slippage and poor acceleration and rattle during accelerations.
+As this affects various solenoids’ operations, drivers may experience slippage, poor acceleration, and rattle during accelerations.

 Troubleshooting Mitsubishi Transmission Problems

 Most Mitsubishi automatic transmission problems are caused by easy-to-fix issues such as low transmission fluid or faulty transmission output speed sensors.
 The steps will help you troubleshoot the majority of Mitsubishi transmission problems.